Yacht Design School's

 How large a vessel does a naval architect specializing in yacht and small craft design create?

-Why do you still teach manual drafting?
+Do you still teach manual drafting?

 Do you teach Computer Assisted Design?